Disney XD

-Disney XD is an American pay television channel owned by the Disney Branded Television and Disney Entertainment units of The Walt Disney Company.
+Disney XD is an American pay television channel owned by the Disney Kids & Family and Disney Entertainment units of The Walt Disney Company.
 The channel is aimed primarily at older children ages six to eleven years old.

 Disney XD's programming consists of original first-run television series, current and former original series and made-for-television films inherited from sister network Disney Channel, theatrically released films, and acquired programs from other distributors, along with a primetime block of programming involving competitive gaming.

 As of November 2023, Disney XD is available to approximately 44,000,000 pay television households in the United States, down from its 2013 peak of 82,000,000 households.
 In recent years, Disney XD's carriage has declined with the growth of streaming alternatives including its parent company's Disney+, and has generally been depreciated by Disney in current retransmission consent negotiations with cable and streaming providers.
 Notably, the channel was removed in negotiations with Verizon Fios in 2025, and was unavailable on Charter Spectrum from 2023 to 2025.